-Dark Patterns in Install-Incentivizing Apps of Google Play1
+Dark Patterns in Install-Incentivizing Apps of Google Play

 Google Play lists over 2.89 million apps on its platform [Statista, 2022c].
 In 2021 alone, these apps collectively accounted for over 111 billion installs by users worldwide [Statista, 2022a].
 Given the magnitude of this scale, there is tremendous competition amongst developers to boost the visibility of their apps.
 As a result, developers spend considerable budgets on advertising, with expenditure reaching 96.4 billion USD on app installs in 2021 [Statista, 2022b].
 Owing to this competitiveness, certain developers resort to inflating the reviews, ratings, and installs of their apps.
 The legitimacy of these means is determined by Google Plays policy, under which the use of incentivized installs is strictly forbidden [Google, 2022].
 Some apps violate this policy by offering users incentives in the form of gift cards, coupons, and other monetary rewards in return for installing other apps; we refer to these as install-incentivizing apps.
 Past work [Farooqi et al., 2020] found that apps promoted on install-incentivizing apps are twice as likely to appear in the top charts and at least six times more likely to witness an increase in their install counts.
 While their work focuses on measuring the impact of incentivized installs on Google Play, our work aims to develop an understanding of how it affects the users of install-incentivizing apps.
+To this end, we perform a mixed-methods analysis of the reviews and permissions of install-incentivizing apps.
 Our ongoing work makes the following contributions:

-- 1. We provide a detailed overview of various dark patterns present in install-incentivizing apps and highlight several normative concerns that disrupt the welfare of users on Google Play. - We examine different types of permissions requested by install-incentivizing apps to discover similarities with dark patterns, with 95% apps requesting permissions that access restricted data or perform restricted actions
+- 1. We provide a detailed overview of various dark patterns present in install-incentivizing apps and highlight several normative concerns that disrupt the welfare of users on Google Play. - 2.
+We examine different types of permissions requested by install-incentivizing apps to discover similarities with dark patterns, with 95% apps requesting permissions that access restricted data or perform restricted actions

-1The following chapter is a part of Ashwin Singh, Arvindh Arun, Pulak Malhotra, Pooja Desur, Ayushi Jain, Duen Horng Chau, and Ponnurangam Kumaraguru.
+&lt;sup>1The following chapter is a part of Ashwin Singh, Arvindh Arun, Pulak Malhotra, Pooja Desur, Ayushi Jain, Duen Horng Chau, and Ponnurangam Kumaraguru.
 Erasing Labor with Labor: Dark Patterns and Lockstep Behaviors on Google Play.
 In Proceedings of the 33rd ACM Conference on Hypertext and Social Media, HT 22, page 186 - 191, New York, NY, USA, 2022.
 Association for Computing Machinery.